 “A magnificent bouquet, very floral and expressive, typical of Margaux—with notes of dark chocolate and licorice.
-A smooth and lively palate, marked by great approachability and undeniable charm, lively and supple, without excessive acidity, very refined, with a delicate purity of fruit in the mid-palate—blueberries and cherries—against a salty and mineral backdrop.
-Aging will round it out and bring greater integration, but it is already a great pleasure to drink.
+The palate is smooth and lively, marked by great approachability and undeniable charm; it’s lively and supple, without excessive acidity, very refined, with a delicate purity of fruit in the mid-palate—blueberries and cherries—against a salty, mineral backdrop.
+Aging will round it out and bring greater integration, but it’s already a great pleasure to drink.
 Good balance and a long finish!”
 (Decanter 2026)

 Delivery: First half of 2028

-Packaging: Neutral carton for 1 to 11 bottles purchased and original wooden case for multiples of 12 bottles
+Packaging: Neutral cardboard box for 1 to 11 bottles purchased, and original wooden case for multiples of 12 bottles

 Buy your Labégorce wines at the best prices in a private sale!